Frequently Asked Questions

 You would be able to work in diverse job roles in a range of industries.
 Some of the job positions of our recent graduates includes Applications Programmer, Business Support Engineer, Cybersecurity Specialist, Data Analyst, Data Scientist, Information Technology Project Manager, Product Manager, Software Engineer, Technology Analyst, and User Experience Designer.

-The companies that have employed our graduates include ByteDance, Citi, Dell Technologies, Goldman Sachs, GovTech, Google, Meta.
+The companies that have employed our graduates include ByteDance, Citi, Dell Technologies, Goldman Sachs, GovTech, Google, and Meta.

 You can also choose to pursue post-graduate studies at a local or foreign university.
 Our alumni have completed graduate studies from reputable universities like Carnegie Mellon and Cornell Universities.